 Pembrolizumab (Keytruda) is another immune checkpoint inhibitor that is an FDA-approved treatment for melanoma.
 Like other immunotherapy medications, it is usually delivered through intravenous (IV) infusion in an outpatient setting.
 Checkpoint inhibitors differ in how frequently and for how long they are given.

 Oncolytic virus therapy

 Oncolytic viruses are viruses that have been engineered in a laboratory to preferentially infect cancer cells.
 They are usually injected directly into tumors on or close to the skin.
-In addition to destroying the injected melanoma cells, oncolytic viruses can attract the immune system to the tumor site, leading it to target and attack melanoma cells elsewhere in the body at uninjected sites.
+In addition to destroying the melanoma cells at the injection site, oncolytic viruses can attract the immune system to the tumor site, leading it to target and attack melanoma cells at other locations besides the injection sites.

 Side effects of immunotherapy

 The use of immunotherapy is associated with side effects different than those associated with traditional chemotherapy.
 Most side effects are a consequence of over-stimulation of the immune system, leading the immune system to attack normal, noncancerous cells in the body.